KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.5.4 =
+* Bug Fix: Fixed a bug where Hashtags where not fully turned into links when words contained characters with diacrititcs. (props fris)

 = 1.5.3 =
 * Bug Fix: Shortcodes can now correctly use the intent and media_visible options now too.
 Fixes a problem where the intent links would never show for Shortcodes. (props chriscolden)